gregdan3/gregdan3.github.io/pages/toki-pona/sona/interjections.md

 </details>

-Your friend said...
+At work, your friend has been working hard to get forklift certified!
+They've taken test after test, practiced for forever, and finally made it!
+But what they didn't know is, you've been working on your certification too!
+And somehow, you both reveal at the same time:

-> [mi kama sona pali e ilo wawa lon tomo sona ]{.tokipona}
+> [mi kama sona kepeken ilo suli tawa, lon tomo pali mi]{.tokipona}
 >
 > > [sama]{.tokipona}
+> >
+> > > [a wawa]{.tokipona}

 <details><summary> See Translation! </summary>

-1: I learned how to build computers in school.
+1: I learned how to use a forklift at my work!

 2: Same!

+1: Oh wow!

 </details>

-Your friend said...
+You and a friend have had a bet going on: you bet that your sister could learn to do a cartwheel in just a week!
+Rude that you friend would bet against, huh?
+After a week though, your sister is still struggling to get her feet off the ground.
+But you finally catch it on video: she does a full cartwheel!
+You rush to your friend to deliver the news:

 > [ona li ken tawa sike pona!]{.tokipona}
 >